growthpods/sb1-6kejut/memory-bank/progress.md

 - Updated `Job` type (`src/types/index.ts`) to include 'RapidAPI' as a source and add `careerSiteUrl` property (type update remains for data integrity).
 - Successfully added a unique constraint (title, company, location) to the `jobs` table via migration `20250516192600_add_unique_constraint_jobs_title_company_location.sql`.
 - Successfully fetched and upserted 49 internships from RapidAPI using the 'Houston' filter after applying the unique constraint.
 Total RapidAPI jobs in DB is now 67.
-- Both `scripts/fetchRapidApiInternshipsMCP.js` and `netlify/functions/fetch-daily-jobs.js` now default to `location_filter: 'Texas'`.
+- Both `scripts/fetchRapidApiInternshipsMCP.js` and `netlify/functions/fetch-daily-jobs.js` now default to `location_filter: 'Texas'` and use mandatory "high school" keyword filters.

 ## What's Left to Build
 - Debug the chat interface to properly display responses from the Gemini API.